 Tulips (botanical name Tulipa) are one of the most prevalent of all bulbs, celebrated for their vibrant hue and interesting shape.

-Regardless of the occasion, this floral specie is a great addition to the home space, both indoors and outside.
+Regardless of the occasion, these beautiful flowers are a great addition to the home space, both indoors and outside.

 When to plant new bulbs